Skip to main menu Skip to content Skip to footer

 What does it mean to be “questioning?”

-What helps kids when they are in a questioning mode?
+What helps kids when they are questioning?

 Mental health experts stress the importance of giving kids who are questioning unconditional support at home.
 That means explicitly letting your child know that you love them, accept them, and stand by them — even if you’re confused or upset by the thoughts and feelings they’re having.